cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 difficult to manage when they are tracked in different places without formal synchronization procedures.

-Digital twin network management can be used as a means to ensure consistent representation and reporting of inventory component types.
+Network digital twin management can be used as a means to ensure consistent representation and reporting of inventory component types.
 In doing so, the enforcement of security policies and assessment will be further simplified.
 Such an approach will ease implementing a